eclipse-qrisp/Qrisp/documentation/source/reference/Examples/QAOA.rst

     Given a graph $G$ and $\kappa$ colors, maximize the size (number of edges) of a properly colored subgraph.

-Similarly to the example of MaxCut above, we import the necessary functions and packages, create a graph `G` we will be cutting, define the colors we want to use, define a quantum argument `qarg` we'll be acting on (we provide options for one-hot and binary encoding schemes), as well as specify the depth of our algorithm.
+Similarly to the example of MaxCut above, we import the necessary functions and packages, create a graph ``G`` we will be cutting, define the colors we want to use, define a quantum argument ``qarg`` we'll be acting on (we provide options for one-hot and binary encoding schemes), as well as specify the depth of our algorithm.
 ::
-  from qrisp.qaoa import QAOAProblem from qrisp.qaoa.problems.maxKColorableSubgraph import apply_phase_if_eq,create_coloring_operator,create_coloring_cl_cost_function,QuantumColor
-  from qrisp.qaoa import XY_mixer, apply_XY_mixer, RX_mixer
+  from qrisp.qaoa import QAOAProblem, mkcs_obj, apply_phase_if_eq, create_coloring_operator, create_coloring_cl_cost_function, QuantumColor, XY_mixer, apply_XY_mixer, RX_mixer
   from qrisp import QuantumArray import random import networkx as nx